mmacneil/ASPNETCoreDockerMicroservices/README.md

 # Known Issues

-I have seen intermittently that for some reason the seed sql server databases do not get created when the `mssql-linux` image and container are created with `docker-compose`.
+I have seen intermittently that for some reason the seed sql server databases do not always get created when the `mssql-linux` image and container are created with `docker-compose`.
 This is why I mention the verification step in the setup to make sure the dbs are created.
 If they're not, I simply remove the `mssql-linux` image and container and recreate them using `docker-compose` and it always seems to work on second run.

-I have also noticed, on first run of newly created containers that when starting services that use Rabbit a connection exception will be thrown when starting the project in the debugger.
+I have also noticed, on first run of newly created containers that when starting services that use Rabbit a connection exception will be thrown when starting the project in the debugger for the first time.
 Start it again and things seem to work fine from then on.